filelize/filelize-java/README.md

   <version>1.0.0</version>
 </dependency>
 ````
+2. **Manual Build:** Alternatively, you can download this repository and build it locally.

 ### Saving to a single file

-Add Filelize to your model file with FilelizeType.SINGLE_FILE.
-Add @Id on the identifying attribute.
+To save an object to a single file, annotate your model class with `@Filelize` and set the `type` parameter to `FilelizeType.SINGLE_FILE`.
+Additionally, mark the identifying attribute with `@Id`.
 ````java
 import org.filelize.Filelize;
 import org.filelize.Id;